Cayley table: Permutations

-Because the cancellation property holds for groups (and indeed even quasigroups), no row or column of a Cayley table may contain the same element twice.
+No row or column of a Cayley table may contain the same element twice.
 Thus each row and column of the table is a permutation of all the elements in the group.
 This greatly restricts which Cayley tables could conceivably define a valid group operation.

 To see why a row or column cannot contain the same element more than once, let a, x, and y all be elements of a group, with x and y distinct.
 Then in the row representing the element a, the column corresponding to x contains the product ax, and similarly the column corresponding to y contains the product ay.
 If these two products were equal – that is to say, row a contained the same element twice, our hypothesis – then ax would equal ay.
-But because the cancellation law holds, we can conclude that if ax = ay, then x = y, a contradiction.
+But because the element a has an inverse, we can multiply by this inverse and deduce that x = y, a contradiction.
 Therefore, our hypothesis is incorrect, and a row cannot contain the same element twice.
 Exactly the same argument suffices to prove the column case, and so we conclude that each row and column contains no element more than once.
 Because the group is finite, the pigeonhole principle guarantees that each element of the group will be represented in each row and in each column exactly once.
 Thus, the Cayley table of a group is an example of a latin square.

-An alternative and more succinct proof follows from the cancellation property.
-This property implies that for each x in the group, the one variable function of y f(x,y)= xy must be a one-to-one map.
-The result follows from the fact that one-to-one maps on finite sets are permutations.
+Examples

+Cyclic group of order 3

+The cyclic group of order 3, known as Z_{3} or C_{3}, can be thought of as the group of addition modulo 3.
+Its Cayley table is as follows: